DeiaApps/DeiaApps/README.md

   </tr>
   </table>

-Esta foi uma jornada solitária, da concepção até a implementação.
+This was a solitary journey, from conception to implementation.
-Sinto orgulho de ter realizado cada aspecto, contribuindo para cada detalhe do jogo e proporcionando uma experiência educativa única para os usuários.
+I'm proud to have accomplished every aspect, contributing to every detail of the game and providing a unique educational experience for the users
 <br><br>

-- [Multilistas Plus](https://play.google.com/store/apps/details?id=com.deiaapp.multilistasplus) 🔍 - **App de Listas, Evolução do Multilistas 🚀.**<br>
+- [Multilistas Plus](https://play.google.com/store/apps/details?id=com.deiaapp.multilistasplus) 🔍 - **Lists App, Evolution of Multilistas 🚀.**<br>

-**Desafios Superados:**
+**Challenges Overcome:**
-  - Implementação das opções de compartilhamento e entrada por voz, atendendo a solicitações dos usuários..
+  - Implementation of the sharing and voice input options, in response to user requests.
-  - Upgrades regulares para atender às necessidades e sugestões dos usuários.
+  - Regular upgrades to meet users’ needs and suggestions.
-  - Respostas proativas aos feedbacks e interações na Google Play.
+  - Proactive responses to feedback and interactions on Google Play.

-**Tecnologias e Funcionalidades Destacadas:**
+**Featured Technologies and Functionalities:**
-  - **Java:** Linguagem de programação principal.
+  - **Java:** Primary programming language.
-  - **RecognizerIntent:** Para entrada de voz.
+  - **RecognizerIntent:** For voice input.
-  - **ActivityResultLauncher:** Facilita o lançamento de atividades.
+  - **ActivityResultLauncher:** Facilitates activity launching.
-  - **CardView:** Componente para exibição de informações em cartões.
+  - **CardView:**  Component for displaying information in cards.
-  - **Serializable:** Para possibilitar a passagem de dados entre componentes.
+  - **Serializable:** Enables data passing between components.
-  - **Action Send:** Utilizado para compartilhamento de conteúdo.
+  - **Action Send:** Used for sharing content.
-  - **SQLite:** Banco de dados local para armazenamento eficiente.<br>
+  - **SQLite:** Local database for efficient storage.<br>

   <table>
   <tr>